-With the guidance of the Planning Commission, DRG and staff incorporated Commission and Council feedback (Exhibit 2) into a final draft of the UFMP.
-The draft plan (Exhibit 3) provides an overview of the current state of our urban forest and, through feedback received from a range of stakeholders, the plan provides a shared vision for the City's urban forest along with goals and objectives to help the City work toward that vision.
+With the guidance of the Planning Commission, DRG and staff incorporated Commission and Council feedback into a final draft of the UFMP.
+The draft plan provides an overview of the current state of our urban forest and, through feedback received from a range of stakeholders, the plan provides a shared vision for the City's urban forest along with goals and objectives to help the City work toward that vision.
 This work lays the foundation for the future development of an Implementation Strategy that will help the City determine the resources required to adequately manage our urban forest.
 This work is planned for early 2020 and after the UFMP has been adopted by the City Council.

-In 2019, two public meetings were held to discuss the final draft UFMP.
+In 2019, three public meetings were held to discuss the final draft UFMP.
 These included:

 - 1. May 16, 2019: Staff presented the final draft of the UFMP for Planning Commission review and comment. - 2.
-June 20, 2019: Planning Commission held a Public Hearing on the draft plan, deliberated, and voted 7-0 to recommend it (with amendments) to the City Council (Exhibit 4).
+June 20, 2019: Planning Commission held a Public Hearing on the draft plan, deliberated, and voted 7-0 to recommend it (with amendments) to the City Council. - October 15, 2019: Staff presented Planning Commission's recommended UFMP (Exhibit 2) for City Council review and comment (Exhibit 3).